evanwolfe/evanwolfe/README.md

 ## Cloud Security | DevSecOps | Application Security

-Dedicated to building secure and scalable cloud solutions.
-I bring advanced expertise in Cloud Security and DevSecOps and to ensure robust security measures throughout the development lifecycle.
+I bring advanced expertise in designing, developing, and deploying solutions in the context of Cloud Security and DevSecOps to ensure robust security measures throughout the development lifecycle.

 ### 🔧 Technologies & Tools